guregodevo/pastis/README.md

 Routes are matched in the order they are defined.
 The first route that matches the request is invoked.

-In Pastis, query parameters or path parameters are both accessible via the first block parameter of type url.Values.
+In Pastis, query or path parameters are both accessible via the first block parameter of type url.Values.

 Route patterns may include named parameters: